Advanced Crystallography

 - Extract the “experimental wave function”

-Extreme Conditions
+Under Extreme Conditions

 - High-Pressure Studies:

-- Chemical high pressure crystallography (<10GPa) using Diamond Anvil Cell (HPDAC)
+- Chemical high-pressure crystallography (<10GPa) using Diamond Anvil Cell (HPDAC)

 - Measurement of compression